 Indigenous Student Services (ISS) strives to be a home away from home for Indigenous students.
 You can talk with the Indigenous Student Success Advisor, counsellors, meet other students and join in activities and cultural events.

-The following are just some of the services you will find at McMaster and the Indigenous Student Services.
+The following are just some of the services you will find at McMaster and the ISS.

 The ISS acts as your guide on campus and in the greater Hamilton community.
-If you’re a First Nations, Métis or Inuit student, staff are available to help you through the application process and the transition to postsecondary studies.
-Staff can also help you navigate other McMaster services and opportunities such as academic advising; scholarships and bursaries or student wellness.
+If you are a First Nations, Métis or Inuit student, staff are available to help you through the application process and the transition to postsecondary studies.
+Staff can also help you navigate other McMaster services and opportunities, such as academic advising, scholarships and bursaries or student wellness.

 The ISS provides ongoing assistance and support to incoming and current students.
 This support includes academic, practical and culturally appropriate advising.